![]() |

 No doubt about it, 2012 and doomsday prophecies are big nowadays.
 According the Mayan calendar, the world as we know it will end sometime around December 21st, 2012.
 Of course, if it doesn't, that won't mean we'll be out of the woods.
 According to the Bible, Jesus Christ may return at any moment to destroy the armies of the Antichrist and reestablish his throne in Jerusalem, thereby ushering in a thousand years of peace.
 And if that doesn't occur, there's always the chance that the Mahdi will arise to institute a kingdom of justice and, alongside the returned Isa Al-Maseeh (Jesus), will fight against the Dajjal, the Antichrist of Islam.
 Then, of course, there's always the chance thatat least according to the Hopi Indiansa blue star will suddenly appear in the sky to signal the start of a great atomic war which will destroy the white man and other ancient races. |

-not a big believer in religious doomsday beliefs, there are secular and even
+if you're not a big believer in religious doomsday beliefs, there are secular

-scientific ones as well: global warming will wipe out entire species and obliterate
+and even scientific ones as well: global warming will wipe out entire species

-ancient ecosystems; unlimited population growth will lead to social unrest
+and obliterate ancient ecosystems; unlimited population growth will lead to

-and political chaos resulting in the collapse of whole civilizations; the
+social unrest and political chaos resulting in the collapse of whole civilizations;

 of the human race; a thermonuclear war will turn the planet into a glowing,